MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 If you have not already, you will need to move to use Setup Assistant with modern authentication.
 Within the Microsoft Endpoint Manager admin center, you will want to either create a new ADE enrollment profile, or edit your existing enrollment profile to use the “Setup assistant with modern authentication.”

 **User experience:** The Setup Assistant with modern authentication enrollment flow does change the enrollment screen order where authentication will occur prior to accessing the home screen.
-If you have user guides that share screen shots, you will want to update those so the guides match the experience of Setup Assistant with modern authentication.
+If you have user guides that share screenshots, you will want to update those so the guides match the experience of Setup Assistant with modern authentication.

 ### How can you prepare?